-Buses already have a great story to tell in terms of per passenger emissions – but the move to zero emission will make it even better.
+Buses already have a great story to tell in terms of per passenger emissions – but this investment will make it even better.
 The popular image of the dirty bus, belching out fumes, was always an unfair one.
 Soon it will be laid to rest.

-Battery-electric and hydrogen fuel cell buses each have strengths in different circumstances.
-Battery-electric is a more efficient user of energy, but hydrogen can lend itself better to longer journeys in rural areas.
+The government does not have a preference for battery-electric or hydrogen fuel cell buses, acknowledging that both technologies have strengths in different circumstances.
+It states: “On current technology, battery-electric is a more efficient user of energy, but hydrogen can lend itself better to longer journeys in rural areas”.

 Of course, it’s not as straightforward as swapping a zero emission vehicle for a diesel one and sending it out on the road.
-Transit agencies and local government have an enormous amount of work to do in preparation.
+Bus operators and LTAs have an enormous amount of work to do in a very short space of time.

 The switch to zero emission buses is a process that will involve the analysis of huge amounts of data – and that’s where CitySwift can contribute something to the process.
 We believe that the transition to zero emission buses starts by scrutinising the network and crunching the data about what can be achieved.